 33. Seine River Cruise

-When looking for the best things to do in Paris, make sure you go on a Seine River cruise.
+When looking for the best things to do in Paris, go on a Seine River cruise.
 As Portugal has its memorable Douro River cruises, France is known for their cruises down the Seine.
 There aren’t many opportunities to see Paris from this unique perspective.

-This famous river has inspired artists for centuries, being featured in the works of great artists including Van Gogh and Monet.
+This famous river has inspired artists for centuries, featuring in the works of great artists such as Van Gogh and Monet.
 You can find the river in Van Gogh’s The Seine with the Pont de Clichy and Monet’s Morning on the Seine series.

 Some companies offer 1-hour or 2-hour cruises and more romantic lunch and dinner river cruises.
 You can even book a hop-on hop-off Seine River tour, so you can stop at iconic landmarks and use the river to transport you around the city for the day.
 You will want to book your boat ride in advance and find the one that works best for you.

-And when you are done on a river cruise, don’t forget to see the Eiffel Tower at nighttime.
+When you are done on a river cruise, don’t forget to see the Eiffel Tower at night.
 Seeing Paris lit up after dark is unforgettable.

 34. Les Invalides (Military museum and Napoleon’s tomb)

-And In the Invalides, the Tomb of Napoleon stands out as the most impressive and spectacular monument.
-It was completed in 1861, and the tomb was designed by Napoleon’s nephew, Charles de Morny.
-The red granite tomb is located at the heart of the Dome des Invalides.
+The Tomb of Napoleon stands out as the most impressive and spectacular monument in the Invalides.
+It was completed in 1861 and designed by Napoleon’s nephew, Charles de Morny.
+The red granite tomb is at the heart of the Dome des Invalides.

 It is surrounded by six marble statues, each representing one of Napoleon’s major victories.
 The bronze coffin that holds the Emperor’s body rests inside the tomb.